-In one of the adventures a little boy living near Haarlem finds out that the dyke that protects the land from the sea is leaking water.
-By putting his finger in the dyke, a potential disaster is avoided.
+In one of the adventures, a little boy living near Haarlem finds out that the dike that protects the land from the sea is leaking water.
+By putting his finger in the dike, a potential disaster is avoided.
 Unfortunately, nobody is aware of the heroic act and so the boy stays there, in the cold winter night all the time keeping his finger in place.
-Only the next the day a clergy finds the little boy.
+Only the next day a clergy finds the little boy.

 The story was also translated into Dutch and published in The Netherlands, but the story about the little boys who put his finger in the dyke is not as well known in Holland as it is in America.

 In many parts of Africa, it was common to enslave a large part of the population.
 Upon conquering a tribe, the population would be enslaved to the other tribe.
-The Ashanti for example are known to have captured many slaves.
+The Ashanti, for example, is known to have captured many slaves.

 When the Europeans showed an interest in the African slaves, the hunt for slaves became even more lucrative.
 Arab traders would take the captured slaves to the coastal cities and sell them to the Portuguese and Spanish from the 15th century onwards.

 When the Dutch conquered Brazil from the Portuguese in 1630, the Dutch needed strong men to work on the sugar plants and started with the large scale shipping of African slaves.
 The Dutch transported over 500.000 Africans to the Americas.
 This is about 5 % of the total amount of the Atlantic slave trade.